niiksolo/Manual-QA-Portfolio/ui_testing/checklists/mobile.md

-# Чек-лист: Mobile (KS-Trans)
+# Checklist: Mobile (KS-Trans)

-## Общие проверки
+## General Checks
-☐ Сайт корректно открывается на смартфоне (Android / iOS).
+☐ The site opens correctly on smartphones (Android / iOS).
-☐ Нет горизонтального скролла при любом разрешении.
+☐ No horizontal scrolling at any resolution.
-☐ Хедер и футер фиксируются корректно и не перекрывают контент.
+☐ Header and footer are fixed correctly and do not cover content.

-## Навигация
+## Navigation
-☐ Бургер-меню отображается и открывается по тапу.
+☐ Hamburger menu is visible and opens on tap.
-☐ Все пункты меню кликабельны и ведут на правильные страницы.
+☐ All menu items are clickable and lead to the correct pages.
-☐ При закрытии меню страница возвращается в прежнее состояние.
+☐ When closing the menu, the page returns to its previous state.

-## Слайдер / баннер
+## Slider / Banner
-☐ Слайды листаются свайпом влево/вправо.
+☐ Slides swipe left/right.
-☐ Стрелки и индикаторы удобно нажимать пальцем.
+☐ Arrows and indicators are easy to tap.
-☐ Тексты и кнопки не обрезаются и читаемы.
+☐ Texts and buttons are readable and not cut off.
-☐ Автопрокрутка работает и не мешает скроллу страницы.
+☐ Autoplay works and does not interfere with page scrolling.

-## Контент
+## Content
-☐ Иконки (Wi-Fi, TV, кондиционер) отображаются полностью и листаются стрелками.
+☐ Icons (Wi-Fi, TV, Air Conditioner) display fully and scroll with arrows.
-☐ Карточки направлений отображаются в одну колонку и не налезают друг на друга.
+☐ Destination cards display in a single column and do not overlap.
-☐ Изображения подстраиваются под экран без искажений.
+☐ Images adjust to the screen without distortion.

-## Формы и кнопки
+## Forms and Buttons
-☐ Кнопка «Зворотний дзвінок» кликабельна и открывает форму.
+☐ "Callback" button is clickable and opens the form.
-☐ Поля ввода (имя, телефон) работают с мобильной клавиатурой (цифры / текст).
+☐ Input fields (name, phone) work with the mobile keyboard (numbers / text).
-☐ При вводе данных клавиатура не перекрывает кнопку отправки.
+☐ Keyboard does not cover the submit button when typing.
-☐ Телефонные номера кликабельны → открывается звонок.
+☐ Phone numbers are clickable → opens the dialer.

-## Поведение страницы
+## Page Behavior
-☐ Скролл по странице плавный, без рывков.
+☐ Page scrolls smoothly without jerks.
-☐ Все элементы адаптированы под тап (нет слишком мелких кнопок).
+☐ All elements are adapted for tapping (no too-small buttons).